Classics-Craftworks/Classics-Dye-Tweaks/README.md

 ## Overview

-* Based on the new dye textures introduced in Bedrock Beta 1.21.110.20
+* Adds new dye textures based on the new textures introduced in Bedrock Beta 1.21.110.20
 * Removes the palette strip from the bottom of those textures
 * Backports the new textures to Java Edition 1.20.2 - 1.21.8